tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 **DISCUSS:** A sketch for how dictionary negotiation might work is below.

-A dictionary is identified by two bytes, with a further two bytes for the major version and two more for the minor version.
-Whenever a new version of a dictionary is issued with only additions of new certificates, it requires a minor version bump.
+This draft would instead define a new extension, which would define TLS Certificate Compression with ZStandard Dictionaries.
+Dictionaries would be identified by an IANA-assigned identifier of two bytes, with a further two bytes for the major version and two more for the minor version.
+Adding new certificates to a dictionary listing would require a minor version bump.
+Removing certificates or changing the pass 2 dictionary would require a major version bump.
-Whenever a new version of a dictionary is issued with any removals, it requires a major version bump.

 The client lists their known dictionaries in an extension in the ClientHello.
-The client need only advertise the highest known minor version for any major version of a dictionary they are willing to offer.
-The server may select any dictionary it has a copy of with matching identifier and major version number and minor version number not greater than the client's minor version number.
+The client need only retain and advertise the highest known minor version for any major version of a dictionary they are willing to offer.
+The server may select any dictionary it has a copy of with matching identifier, matching major version number and a minor version number not greater than the client's minor version number.

 The expectation would be that new minor versions would be issued monthly or quarterly, with new major versions only every year or multiple years.
 This reflects the relative rates of when certificates are added or removed to the CCADB listing.
+This means in practice clients would likely offer a single dictionary containing their latest known version.
+Servers would only need to update their dictionaries yearly when a new major version is produced.